Convenience Store Licence Obligation Guide

 Convenience store licensees cannot offer free or discounted merchandise that requires the purchase of beer, wine (including cider) or ready-to-drink beverages.
 For example, a store cannot offer a promotion where a free or discounted snack item is available to customers who purchase beer, wine (including cider) or ready-to-drink beverages.

-Other products may be displayed within the contiguous product display areas if they are displayed by the licensee for the purpose of cross-promotion with liquor (beer, wine (including cider) or ready-to-drink beverages).
-However, energy drinks or products that promote the immoderate consumption of liquor are not permitted.
+Other products may be displayed within the contiguous product display areas if they are displayed by the licensee for the purpose of cross-promotion with liquor (beer, wine (including cider) or ready-to-drink beverages) .
+However, energy drinks or products that promote the immoderate consumption of liquor are not displayed immediately adjacent to liquor.

-Convenience store licensees cannot advertise or promote liquor or its availability unless the advertising is conducted in accordance with the Registrar’s Guidelines for Advertising and Promotion.
+Convenience store licensees cannot advertise or promote liquor or its availability unless the advertising is conducted in accordance with Standard 2.1 of the Registrar’s Standards for Grocery and Convenience Stores.
+For more details on how to advertise or promote liquor, convenience store licensees should also consult the Guide for Grocery Store and Convenience Store Licensees: Advertising and Inducements.

 Sampling